 With our technology we have proven that all plastics, even layered plastics, RDF plastics, difficult to separate plastics, mixtures and composites can be recycled.
 Plastic never needs to create waste, and BioBTX is here to prove it.

-As the demand for BTX continues to grow and the supplies of fossil resources continues to dwindle, more initiatives have started to turn to create sustainable alternatives.
+As the demand for BTX continues to grow and the supplies of fossil resources continue to dwindle, more parties have started to turn to sustainable alternatives.
 In addition, more and more companies are actively striving to become more sustainable and circular.

 The fight for climate change is one we have to fight together, and BioBTX can be a great asset in that fight.
 Our current goal is to perfect our technology so we can produce our product as effectively and efficiently as possible.
 Hence we can provide our product at the most competitive price possible.

-Sustainable BTX has significant advantages over BTX made from fossil resources.
+Sustainable BTX have significant advantages over BTX made from fossil resources.
 Waste and biomass have great potential, and let these be our most important resources.